-This an old Japanese proverb that captures the essence of what Disney faced.
+This is an old Japanese proverb that captures the essence of what Disney faced.
 It is what any organization and any leader ultimately faces.
 It means that regardless of how capable or skilled we are, sooner or later, we all lose our balance and make mistakes.
-Let's think about this for a moment, have you ever heard of a monkey falling from a tree?
-Probably not, but we have all heard of remarkable capable people and successful companies making mistakes.
+Think about this for a moment, have you ever heard of a monkey falling from a tree?

+Probably not, but we have all heard of remarkably capable people and successful companies make mistakes.
 In essence, we have all seen companies and very capable people from a variety of fields fall, figuratively, from their respective trees.
 How about yourself, which skill or ability are you particularly proud of?
 Is that skill as valuable now as it once was?
-Is it possible that the same qualities that have helped you succeed are now a hindrance that can lead you to "falling from your tree?"
+Is it possible that the same qualities that have helped you succeed can now lead you to "falling from your tree"?

-It is important to learn from our successes and mistakes and apply that learning to the area of customer service, whether it is service to your employees or your agents.
+It is important to learn

+from our successes and mistakes and apply that learning to the area of customer service, whether it is service to your employees or your customers.